Vijaya2621/assignment/README.md

 Hospital management software can be defined as a digital system that helps manage all patient information and automates billing, scheduling, and appointment processes.We are developing a hospital management system to manage all the processes digitally.

+## Database
+Database used: mysql

+## node version
+node version: v18.19.1

+    $ node --version
+    To check the version of node

 ## Installing nest globally

 ```bash